flexera-public/policy_templates/cost/aws/rightsize_redshift/README.md

 The policy includes the estimated monthly savings.
 The estimated monthly savings is recognized if the underutilized cluster is downsized.

 - The `Estimated Monthly Savings` is calculated by multiplying the amortized cost of the cluster for 1 day, as found within Flexera CCO, by 30.44, which is the average number of days in a month.
 - The savings is the difference in cost between the current cluster cost and the estimated cost of the recommended cluster node size.
+The estimated cost of the recommended cluster node size is calculated based on the number of cores it has relative to the current cluster node size and its cost.
 - Since the costs of individual clusters are obtained from Flexera CCO, they will take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.
 - If the cluster cannot be found in Flexera CCO, the `Estimated Monthly Savings` is 0.
 - The incident message detail includes the sum of each cluster `Estimated Monthly Savings` as `Potential Monthly Savings`.